CSCfi/csc-user-guide/docs/apps/r-env.md

 *Multi-core and array jobs*

 To submit a job employing multiple cores on a single node, one could use the following batch job file.
-The job reserves eight cores (`--ntasks=8`) and a total of 8 GB of memory (`--mem-per-cpu=1000)`.
+The job reserves a single task (`--ntasks=1`), eight cores (`--cpus-per-task=8`) and a total of 8 GB of memory (`--mem-per-cpu=1000)`.
 The run time is limited to five minutes.

 ```bash
 #!/bin/bash -l